|

 Doug Forster

 Doug Forster (Director, Business Units City of Perth) was trained in Civil Engineering but has bin senior management for the better part of his career.
 He has worked in five states mainly in Local Government.
+Doug has undertaken several post-graduate studies and is a qualified Company Director.
+Being raised with a rural background Doug has always been conscious of the use of water as a finite resource and is delighted to share some of the City of Perth experiences.

 PAPER: Harnessing Alternative Sources of Water (21.24 Kb)